ycarowr/UnityDesignPatterns/Assets/GameProgramming/TypeObject/Readme.md

 "Define a type object class and a typed object class.
 Each type object instance represents a different logical type.
 Each typed object stores a reference to the type object that describes its type."

+Basically replace overriden methods by an object that wraps the behavior/data.
+And use it for all instances that share it.
+It is another way to move away from inheritance.

 ## When use it

 1. You don’t know what types you will need up front